'Street Papers' Sold By Homeless Are Thriving

-Ms. TASHA FRENCH (Founder, The Contributor): I don't think we're the best street paper.
+TASHA FRENCH: I don't think we're the best street paper.
 I mean, we're working on our content.
 I don't think our content's the best.
 I don't think we have the best staff of any other paper.
 So I don't know why our circulation is so high.

 FARMER: Tasha French founded the paper and calls its trajectory mind-boggling, especially considering where it started three years ago.
 Her volunteer who trains the vendors used to warn them, this job won't get you off the streets.

 FRENCH: And I kind of hated the phrase at the time, but I kind of agreed with him.
 You're not going to make enough money with this alone to get off the streets and he's long since stopped saying that.

 FARMER: Collectively, vendors will make nearly a million dollars this year, allowing some to find housing.
 The top performers have done more than put a roof over their heads.
 Working dawn to dusk, Cory Paul(ph) has sold 1,600 papers a month, netting close to $3,000 with tips.

 CORY PAUL: I'm, like, pretty decent at it.

 FARMER: Dressed in jeans, sunglasses and a bright yellow jacket, Paul no longer looks the part of the pill-popping drunk he was not long ago.

 PAUL: I started making money, you know, I started buying some clothes and keeping shaved.